 Visa’s Government and Higher Education Payment Program – Updates/Changes

-This Smart Bulletin was Archived on August 1, 2023
+This Smart Bulletin was Archived on August 1, 2023; the content is no longer maintained and may contain outdated or inactive hyperlinks.

 UPDATE: